 As soon as a resource becomes available, you will be directly connected to the reserved resource with an interactive shell, as indicated by the shell prompt.

-To terminate your reservation and return to the frontend, run:
+To terminate your reservation and return to the frontend, simply exit this shell by typing

-To avoid anticipated termination of your jobs in case of errors (terminal closed by mistake), you can reserve and connect in 2 steps using the job id associated to your reservation.
-First, reserve a node, and ask it to sleep:
+To avoid anticipated termination of your jobs in case of mistakes (terminal closed by mistake), you can reserve and connect in 2 steps using the job id associated to your reservation.
+First, reserve a node, and ask it to sleep for a long time:

 Of course, you will probably want to use more than one node on a given site, and you might want them for a different duration than one hour.
 The -l switch allows you to pass a comma-separated list of parameters specifying the needed resources for the job.